Inevitably, we always end up with a bunch of bananas on the counter that are over-ripe.

 Not much, unless you warm up a slice and add a pat of butter…

-This is where it comes in handy to have a 1-year-old in the house, because I found the perfect substitute: YoBaby whole milk banana yogurt!
+This is where it comes in handy to have a one-year-old in the house, because I found the perfect substitute: YoBaby whole milk banana yogurt!

 - 1⅔ cups all-purpose flour